Ensono/amido.github.io/docs/workloads/common/data/datastacks.md

 ### Commands

 * **`generate`**: This command contains subcommands which generate components for the data platform given a config file.
     * **`ingest`**: This subcommand utilises the template for ingest data pipelines, and uses a given config file to generate the required code for a new ingest pipeline ready for use.
-A flag can be included to specify whether or not to include data quality components in the pipeline.
+A flag can be included to specify whether to include data quality components in the pipeline.

 ### Examples